jbarratt/serialized.net/_posts/2009-01-06-permanently-converting-from-textile-markup.markdown

 I didn't hard code it in the doc so I could generically do this kind of thing later if I wanted.

-And then, the cowboy perl to inhale the markup and go from Textile to HTML, using the handy <a href="http://search.cpan.org/~kjetilk/Formatter-HTML-Textile-0.7/lib/Formatter/HTML/Textile.pm">Formatter::HTML::Textile</a>:
+And then, the cowboy perl to inhale the markup and go from Textile to HTML, using the handy [Formatter::HTML::Textile](http://search.cpan.org/~kjetilk/Formatter-HTML-Textile-0.7/lib/Formatter/HTML/Textile.pm):

 {% highlight perl %}
     #!/usr/bin/perl